United States news media and the Vietnam War: Problems

 Although Operation Candor was a welcome relief for correspondents, it did not halt the media's dubiousness concerning the efficacy of the Saigon government or further American involvement with it.
 Reporters had also become quite aware that all sides (the South Vietnamese and American governments, the US mission, MACV, the Buddhists, and the Viet Cong) were trying to manipulate them.
 It did not help matters that JUSPAO was also MACV's propaganda arm, a fact that was well known to news correspondents.
 The American public was also dissatisfied with the course of events in South Vietnam.
 A January 1965 Gallup poll indicated that two out of three Americans agreed that the country would never form a stable government and that four out of five Americans felt that the communists were winning.
 Few, however, wanted a unilateral US withdrawal and 50 percent believed that the US was obliged to defend independent nations from communist aggression.

 From the early stages of the war and until its end, the South Vietnamese people were regularly viewed by the media with condescension, contempt, and disdain.
-The media exhibited the "Cold War myopia, ethnocentrism, cultural bias, and racism embedded in American ideology."
+The media exhibited the "Cold War myopia, ethnocentrism, cultural bias, and racism embedded in American ideology".
 American journalists arrived in Vietnam with almost no knowledge of its culture, history, society, or language, and they did not attempt to learn.
 One reason was that most journalists spent on rotation only six to twelve months in South Vietnam, providing little incentive for reporters to learn the language.
 Although the US Department of Defense offered a brief introductory course for journalists on the history and the culture of Vietnam, few attended it.
 Meanwhile, none of the networks trained their correspondents to understand military matters.
 Although the "pacification" of South Vietnam's villages was the continuously touted supreme goal of the Saigon government, the U.S. Mission, MACV, and the media, there was little real discussion within the media as to why it was so difficult to convince the Vietnamese peasantry to join the side of the Saigon government.

-As for the PAVN and VC, American readers rarely encountered the argument that they were waging a war of reunification, rather than "a campaign to further the interests of a communist conspiracy masterminded by the People's Republic of China and the Soviet Union."
-The domino theory was utilized to justify the American intervention in order to prevent regional domination by China, overlooking centuries of hostility between the Vietnamese and the Chinese.
-Throughout the war PAVN/VC troops were continuously portrayed as "brutal, cruel, fanatic, sinister, untrustworthy, and warlike".
+As for the PAVN and VC, American readers rarely encountered the argument that they were waging a war of reunification, rather than "a campaign to further the interests of a communist conspiracy masterminded by the People's Republic of China and the Soviet Union".
+The domino theory was utilized to justify the American intervention in order to prevent regional domination by China, ignoring the fact of centuries of hostility between the Vietnamese and the Chinese.
+Throughout the war PAVN/VC troops were continuously portrayed as "brutal, cruel, fanatic, sinister, untrustworthy, and warlike.
 Most depictions of [them] employed hateful imagery or reinforced racial stereotypes of the era associated with Asians."
 Asian stereotypes extended to the American soldiers' view of their South Vietnamese allies too; most effectively never met a South Vietnamese soldier or really knew the farmer and peasant in the field.
 Southern guerilla forces were referred to as Viet Cong (despite its wide usage, "Viet Cong", which means "Vietnamese Communist," is considered pejorative).